-- Brisbane helicopter tours to Southeast QLD's top country pubs with Pterodactyl Helicopters
+Ipswich and Brisbane helicopter tours to six top country pubs with Pterodactyl Helicopters

-We Aussies have always had our priorities straight.
+We Aussies have always had our priorities right.

 In country towns across this wide brown land, one of the oldest buildings will almost certainly be the pub.
 As I said – priorities.